-Disclaimer: ONLY XML tewaks.
-Not crazy ones, very balanced and definitely never ever OP.
-Less than 1 mb for those who need to care.
+Disclaimer: ONLY XML tweaks and not crazy ones, balanced if you want to.
+Less than 1 mb for all of those who need to care.
 Such as downloads for COOP/Multiplayer or console.

 Gameplay and list of major changes:

-* all three get access to a slightly longer and more powerful winch.
-Unlocked at a sufficiently high level.
-Its an offroad driving simulation, not "World of Winching".
-All three have access to "mudchains", so these will work on icy roads way better than current chain implementations.
-These are derived from the P16 Offroad Tires, with chains you get a bit less grip in mud.
-KOLOBS as-in-game-benchmark are mudmonsters and very stable - so let these fat and stable RU rule mud & snow and the US counterparts shall have different strengths.
+* all: suspensions heavily tweaked for better performance.
+Better winch on your call for some trucks - its still an offroad driving simulation, not "World of Winching".
+Most of them have access to "mudchains", so these will work on icy roads way better than current chain implementations.
+KOLOBS as-in-game-benchmark are mudmonsters and very stable - so let these fat and stable RU rule mud & snow - and the US counterparts shall have different strengths.
 Agility, gimmicks, style - whatever.
+These play very different.

 * Pacific P12: I suggest you install "Poghrims Universal Addons" to make that truck look and partially work better.
-Its 25t weight (unchanged), got the CAT745 medium log carrier, with 250 to 275 K torque a perfect medium log transporter.
+Its 25t weight (unchanged), got the CAT745 medium log carrier (no mod to download), with 250 to 275 K torque a perfect medium log transporter.
 "Special gearbox", so its not exactly fast.
 It never was in real life.
 Three tiresets available - all are dual rears.
-One is "stock", one is derived from P16 and the other is the chained version.
+One is "stock", one is borrowed from P16 and the other is its chained version.
 Grip numbers in description.
 The chained ones are less "muddy" than the P16 Offroad tires - for sake of gameplay.
 Not one set to rule them all...
 Adapted the center of gravity, so it feels acceptable with respect to tipping over.
-Its neither as stable as a KOLOB nor as fast on its back as a drunken blonde in springbreak, as it was before ;) Have not tweaked the "not existing snorkel," so its the worst of the three in water and far away from being a submarine.
+Its neither as stable as a KOLOB nor as fast on its back as a drunken blonde in springbreak, as it was before ;) Snorkel untweaked, so its the worst of the trucks in water and very far away from being a submarine.
 But the one with the most ingame options with respect to addons.
 Since Update 1.2.0: Access to flatbeds.
 The triple one fits nicely.
 And no, I do not put a minicrane on it.
 With Olsom's 4 slot offroad trailer you get seven slots of cargo to haul, thats good enough.

 * Derry 4520 got 8 of the "P16 front tires" as well as a set of chains to work on icy roads.
 Grip numbers in the description as soon as changes to stock tiresets were made.
 Vanilla KOLOBs have e.g. 260K with 8x600 kg wheels - this one has 2/3 of the weight but only 200kg wheelweight.
 That truck fully upgraded is now a nice nimble heavy, its also fast and has wheels everywhere.
 Despite the small tires, it works really well.
 Its weight was reduced to 18 tons (Oshkosh 1070 according to Wikipedia).
-Its therefore less heavy and by gearbox way faster than the Pacifics.
-Gearbox with respect to stock parameters unchanged, but you get an offroad gearbox as the only option.
-Stengths: fast, agile, access to chains.
-Will still use a lot of fuel.
-Way not that stable and foolproof as the Kolobs, but its IMHO the best and most fun of the US Heavies now.
+Its therefore less "sluggish" than the Pacifics and kind of "lightweight in the heavy class".
+Strengths: fast, agile, access to chains.
+Will still use quite some fuel.
+Way not that stable and foolproof as the Kolobs, but its IMHO the most fun of the US Heavies now.
 Especially for hauling "saddle low Semitrailers".
 Works by the way great with Olsom's 6-slot saddle low.